haoqiyao/NASDAQ-Index-Prediction/final_report.md

 ## Logistic Regression and SVM Using Principal Components

 In our preliminary analysis, we performed PCA on the features in the training set.
 In this part, we want to use PCA to reduce the dimension of our features and then use the principal components as our new features in the logistic and SVM model to predict movements of NASDAQ.
-In this way, we want to reduce the noice in the feature data as much as possible.
+In this way, we want to reduce the noise in the feature data as much as possible.

 As shown in the PCA, we select the first seven principal components, which explains the 91.63% variance of all the features, as our new features, and run the logistic regression and SVM with quadratic regularization.

 The result shows that the prediction accuracy of logistic regression and SVM are 55.60% and 55.11% respectively.
 Again, we cannot improve the prediction accuracy with principal components.

 ## Artificial Neural Network
-We performed a two layer artificial neural network on random training set of size 3000 and test the model on the remaining data.
+We performed a two layer artificial neural network on a random training set of size 3000 and test the model on the remaining data.
 The training error is 44.8% and the test error is 45.70502%.

 ## K-means Clustering
 We performed K-means Clustering with K=2 on the whole data set and get the following result.